Education Archives - Warfelcc

 Educational Child Care Center

-Purpose-Built for Early Learning
+Educational Child Care Center Purpose-Built for Early Learning

-Built from the ground up, this educational child care center was developed for Kiddie Academy to support infants, toddlers, early preschool, preschool, and pre-kindergarten children.
+Built from the ground up, this educational childcare center was developed for Kiddie Academy to support infants, toddlers, early preschool, preschool, and pre-kindergarten children.
 This design-build facility in Centerville, Pennsylvania, is an 11,329-square-foot space that was designed with the specific needs of early childhood education in mind—blending function, safety, and flexibility.

 The completed facility features a full commercial kitchen, adaptable classroom layouts, and a versatile outdoor playground with a basketball court.
 Each classroom includes a consistent layout with restrooms, cubbies, cot closets, and direct access to the play area—ensuring efficiency and ease of use for staff and students alike.